genomic-medicine-sweden/nallo/docs/usage.md

 ### Methylation

-This subworkflow relies on mapping, short variant calling and phasing subworkflows, but requires no additional files.
+This subworkflow relies on mapping and short variant calling subworkflows, but requires no additional files.

 Turned off with `--skip_methylation_wf`.